-According to the Centers for Disease Control and Prevention (CDC), drivers aged 16-19 are the most dangerous people on the road.
-A driver between the ages of 16 and 19 is almost three times as likely to be involved in a fatal automobile accident as a driver aged 20 or older.
-Unsurprisingly, the newest drivers—those aged 16 and 17—present an even greater risk than their slightly older peers.
+According to teen driver facts from the Centers for Disease Control and Prevention (CDC), drivers in the 16-19 age group are the most dangerous people on the road.
+These teenage drivers are three times more likely to be involved in a fatal automobile accident as a driver who is over 20.

 Parental Liability for Teen Driving Accidents

-Whether or not a teen driver’s parents or another owner of the vehicle involved in the crash is liable, an experienced New York car accident lawyer will assess the facts of the case to determine whether additional parties may share responsibility.
-One common example involves intoxicated underage drivers.
+Whether or not a teen driver’s parents or another owner of the vehicle involved in the crash is liable, an experienced New York car accident lawyer can assess the facts of the case to determine if other parties share responsibility.
+One common example is determining liability for accidents involving intoxicated underage drivers.